Mistralys/cyberpunk-mod-db-php/README.md

 > NOTE: The database is included as a dependency, so there is no need to
 > require it separately, unless you want a specific version to be installed.

-## Usage

-### Accessing mods
+## Accessing mods

+### The mod collection class

-The mod collection class is the main entry point to the mod database.
+The mod collection class `ModCollection` is the main entry point to the mod database.
 It provides methods to access all mods, as well as the filtering capabilities.

 ```php
 use CPMDB\Mods\Collection\ModCollection;